 In 63 BC Judaea became a protectorate of Rome.
-While the Jews were still allowed their own kings, they were no longer their own masters and they had to pay Rome tribute.
+While they were still allowed their own kings, the Jews were no longer their own masters and had to pay Rome tribute.
 They yearned for a Saviour who would restore the nation’s sovereignty.
-Some hoped that a man called Yeshua (Jesus), would be such a king: he was descended from David and appeared to have the anointing of God.
-But he made the problem of sin his first priority.
-He suggested that his own body was a temple that would replace the temple built of stone.
+Some hoped that a man called Yeshua (Jesus) would be such a king: he was descended from David and appeared to have the anointing of God.
+But his first priority was a more fundamental problem: sin, something they shared with their oppressors.
+He said he came “not to be served but to serve, and to give his life as a ransom for many,” so that they might truly be the people of God.
+His own body, a temple of the Holy Spirit, would replace the temple of stone, so that the true worshippers would find their place in him.
 Some recognised him as their Messiah, most did not.
 They had him executed.
 In AD 70, following another revolt and a seven-month siege, Jerusalem was sacked, the national temple demolished, and the few survivors sold into slavery and exiled.
 More than a million lost their lives.

 It was the fulfilment of God’s wrath on the Jews.
 Many of them were themselves crucified.
 From henceforth, Jerusalem was ruled by, and mostly populated by, peoples of Gentile origin – whether pagan, Muslim or Christian.

 In the 8th to 11th centuries the Muslim empire looked to expand still further, with attacks on Spain, France, Constantinople and Central Asia.
 It also underwent a number of dynastic upheavals, as the Umayyad caliphs were replaced by the Abassids, and the Abassids by the Fatimids in the south and Seljuks in the north.
 From their base in Anatolia (Turkey) the Seljuks created an empire stretching all the way to Hindu Kush.
 Much diminished and fearful for its survival, the Byzantine empire besought the Pope for military help.
 Eventually a Crusade was mounted to drive the infidels out of the Holy Land.
-There were several such crusades, the most successful and bloody being the first, as a result of which Jerusalem in 1099 came under European rule.
+There were several such crusades, the most successful and bloody being the first.
+In 1099 Jerusalem came under European rule.
 Nearly all its inhabitants, tens of thousands, were massacred.
 In the following century Saladin reunited the empires of Egypt and Syria and founded the Ayyubid dynasty, retaking the city for Islam in 1187.
-He showed more mercy to the inhabitants than the Crusaders had done.
+He showed more mercy to the inhabitants than the Crusaders did.
 The new settlers included a number of Jews.

 In 1219 Jerusalem’s walls, only recently rebuilt, were destroyed, in order to render the city indefensible should the Crusaders recapture it.
 The city was to remain unwalled for over three hundred years, when the present walls were built.
 From 1250 Jerusalem was ruled by the Egyptians.

 In 1453 Ottoman Turkey captured Constantinople, so that this last remnant of the Byzantine Empire became the beginnings of the Ottoman.
-At its maximum extent, the Ottoman Empire encompassed the coastlands of North Africa, the coastlands of Eastern Europe, the whole of Turkey, Mesopotamia and most of Persia.
+At its maximum extent, it encompassed the coastlands of North Africa, the coastlands of Eastern Europe, the whole of Turkey, Mesopotamia and most of Persia.
 In 1517 Jerusalem also submitted.
-It remained in Muslim hands – though a small Jewish community was also allowed to live there – until 1917.
+The city remained in Muslim hands until 1917, though a small Jewish community was also allowed to live there.
 At that time Europe was mired in war, the Ottomans siding with Germany and Austria-Hungary.
 On 9 December 1917 the British Army captured Jerusalem.